JoshCLWren/TNM/README.md

 Can't seem to find out how to use .dat to determine what circuit they are in so may need to ingest that manually with roster files.

 Need to also have a circuit table so that

+looks like brands are stored in circuit/brands.dat championships are stored in circuit/details.ttl with brand info as well circuit/wwcl.dat looks liek breakdown of who is in each brand